Could Social Media Posts Affect My Injury Claim?

 - Increase your privacy settings: Most social media websites allow you to modify the audiences who can see your profile.
 You could limit who you are sharing your profile with during your case.
 It may also be possible to control how you show up on Google search results.

 - Limit future shared content: You may be tagged in future posts, photos or videos by friends, family members or coworkers.
 Shared content could also put your case at risk.
 Many social media platforms allow you to turn off tagging features.
 You may also want to ask friends and families to avoid mentioning you in posts.

 - Be careful who you add: Practice extra caution before accepting friend requests or followers.
 Avoid accepting invites from people you do not know or trust.

 - Listen to your attorney: Your attorney may advise you on how past and future social media activity could impact your case.
 Our website also has more information on how you should treat social media during a personal injury case.

 How Can Riddle & Brantley Help After An Accident?

 Whether you’re involved in an auto accident, truck accident, or injured while on someone’s property, you could be entitled to compensation for your injuries.
 Unfortunately, working directly with the insurance company can result in a low settlement or even no settlement at all.
 Hiring a personal injury attorney, however, can help you navigate the tough laws and regulations and get the compensation you truly deserve.

 At Riddle & Brantley, we believe that Justice Counts for victims of accidents and for more than 30 years, we’ve shown that by helping them recover fair compensation for their injuries.
-With offices throughout North Carolina and representatives available 24/7, our team is always ready to assist.
+With offices throughout North Carolina and our ability to respond to emails and calls after hours and on weekends, our team is always ready to assist.
 If you’ve suffered injuries after an accident, contact our firm today.
 The initial consultation is always free and you won’t owe us any attorney fees unless we win your case.